Hamburger

 Permissible

 Background checks for applicants may be conducted as long as they comply with the fundamental right to privacy, which means that applicant/employee consent should be obtained.
 The storage, management and handling of sensitive personal data or information in the electronic form belonging to persons located in India is regulated by the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 (“Sensitive Information Rules”) enacted under the Information Technology Act, 2000.
-The Digital Personal Data Protection Bill, 2022 has been introduced to replace the Sensitive Information Rules and is under consideration.
-Establishments usually have a pre-hire background check policy in place for new hires.
-Background screening is generally done for education qualification verification, previous employment status, address verification, criminal background verification, reference verification and applicable database verification.
+The Government of India recently passed the Digital Personal Data Protection Act, 2023, which seeks to be a comprehensive statute governing the protection of personal data in India and will replace the Sensitive Information Rules.
+However, this statute is yet to be implemented.

 Indonesia